HOME - Bud Land _ Land Connection Page

 Bud was a volunteer fireman in Smithtown when a call came out for volunteers to make a publicity fire run from "coast to coast".
 The stated purpose of the run was to foster fire prevention awareness.

 A fire was set in a drum* at the Golden Gate International Exposition in San Francisco, California and a fire call was made to New York City.
-Answering the call from the World's Fair in Flushing Meadows, five volunteer firemen jumped on board a new 1939 Mack fire truck and headed to California by a rather indirect route.
-The five firemen were: William Bensch, Harry Blowell, Adolph Jost, Edgar (Bud) Land and Andrew Ruoff.
+Answering the call from the World's Fair in Flushing Meadows, four volunteer firemen jumped on board a new 1939 Mack fire truck and headed to California by a rather indirect route.
+The four firemen were: William Bensch, Adolph Jost, Edgar (Bud) Land and Andrew Ruoff.

 The expedition also included the promoter of the venture, "Col." Arthur B. "Wild Bill" Hickox, and his wife, Mae who drove along in a car.